kalantar/ab-example/docs/tutorials/abn/abn.md

     ```
 The output allows you to compare the versions against each other and select a winner.
 Since the experiment runs periodically, you should expect the values in the report to change over time.

-Once a winner is identified, the experiment can be terminated and the winner can be promoted and the candidiate versions can be deleted.
+Once a winner is identified, the experiment can be terminated and the winner can be promoted and the candidate versions can be deleted.

 To delete the experiment: